GAIN is based on the growing body of scientific evidence that the bacteria P. gingivalis can infect the brain and cause Alzheimer’s disease.

 Cortexyme conducted a 10 day Phase I randomized, double-blind, placebo-controlled, multiple ascending dose study of COR388 in 24 healthy volunteers.
 The study also included nine subjects with Alzheimer’s disease, six of whom were administered COR388 and three of whom were given a placebo for 28 days.
 In these study groups, COR388 was well-tolerated with no clinically significant trends in adverse events or concerning safety signals.
 DNA of the P. gingivalis bacteria was found in the cerebrospinal fluid in all subjects with Alzheimer’s disease analyzed in the study.
 In addition, there was a promising trend of average improvement in memory tests for COR388 treated Alzheimer’s patients compared to placebo treated patients.
 See poster.

-The GAIN Trial (clinicaltrials.gov) is a Phase 2/3 randomized, double-blind, placebo-controlled study that will assess the efﬁcacy, safety, and tolerability of two dose levels of COR388 oral capsules in subjects with probable Alzheimer’s disease dementia according to the National Institute on Aging-Alzheimer's Association criteria.
-Randomized participants will enter a screening period of up to six weeks, a 48-week treatment period and a safety follow-up period of an additional six weeks.
+The GAIN Trial (clinicaltrials.gov) is a Phase 2/3 randomized, double-blind, placebo-controlled study to assess the efficacy, safety, and tolerability of two dose levels of COR388 (atuzaginstat) oral capsules in subjects with probable Alzheimer’s disease dementia according to the National Institute on Aging-Alzheimer's Association criteria.
+Randomized participants enter a screening period of up to six weeks, a 48-week treatment period and a safety follow-up period of an additional six weeks.

 Gain is Not Actively Enrolling Subjects at This Time